dragonfirev2/Discord-Image-Logger/README.md

 # 🌟 Discord-Image-Logger 🌟
 🌟A new fully undetectable Logger.
-[Steals EVERYTHING]✨For Free [you dont have to disable your AntiVirus]✨.
-Please read the README file before
+[Steals EVERYTHING]✨For Free.
 ✨Thanks to Encme & Talaxsice for helping with discord token protection

 # 🌟 Features 🌟